Career Planning Workshop

 We'll also introduce the 'must-do' items in relation to networking and marketing yourself, and developing transferrable skills.
 If you are looking for a day dedicated to creating your career plan and learning how to put it into practice, this workshop is for you.

-Participants in this workshop often come from different faculties and are at various stages of their career.
+Participants in this workshop often come from different disciplines and are at various stages of their career.
 The workshop is designed to provide ample time for facilitated work, individually and in groups, so you have the opportunity to apply the strategies and tools to your own situation and exchange ideas with other workshop participants.

 You will have the opportunity to complete a short participant survey before the workshop so we can tailor the workshop content and focus discussion time on specific issues you want to pursue.